-This policy describes how the behaviours and actions of Red Balloon employees and volunteers (including trustees and/or governors) will support all students in accessing the highest possible quality of teaching and learning within a positive and respectful environment.
-Furthermore, they expect that all students will perceive themselves to be safe, emotionally and physically, throughout their time at Red Balloon.
+This policy describes how the behaviours and actions of RBET-Aylesbury employees and volunteers (including governors) will support all students in accessing the highest possible quality of teaching and learning within a positive and respectful environment.
+Furthermore, it is expected that all students will perceive themselves to be safe, emotionally and physically, throughout their time at the Centre.

-Trustees expect that all staff will represent the organisation appropriately and professionally in their contact with parents/carers, schools, other commissioning agents and all other agencies.
+RBET trustees expect all staff to represent the organisation appropriately and professionally in their contact with parents1, schools, other commissioning agents and all other agencies.